entropyxyz/entropy-docs/content/concepts/registering.md

 ---
 title: "Registering"
+lead: "A user needs to register in order to be able to use the Entropy network to sign messages.
+This page covers that process."
 ---

-A user needs to register in order to be able to use the Entropy network to sign messages.

 The SDK method for registering is [`Entropy.register`](https://github.com/entropyxyz/sdk/blob/main/README.md#register).